Find Affordable College Courses

 Winston-Salem, NC

-Wake Forest University landed the #6 spot in the 2023 rankings for the most popular master’s degree engineering programs.
-Wake Forest University is a moderately-sized private not-for-profit school located in the city of Winston-Salem.
+With a ranking of #6, Wake Forest University did quite well on this year’s most popular schools for engineering students working on their master’s degree.
+Wake Forest University is a medium-sized private not-for-profit school located in the city of Winston-Salem.

 Women make up 40% of the engineering majors at the school.